New Blue Party of Ontario: After the party's formation

 On October 12, 2020, Jim and Belinda Karahalios released a video announcing that they were forming a new political party, claiming that the Ontario PC Party was beyond redemption.
 Stating that there "is no party in the Ontario legislature defending the taxpayer, defending small business, defending places of worship, promoting freedom, promoting democracy or fighting political corruption."

 On January 7, 2021, the New Blue Party was officially registered by Elections Ontario.
 Party leader Jim Karahalios stated that the party would focus on supporting the taxpayer, places of worship and small business.
+Belinda Karahalios, an independent after having been removed from the PC caucus, became the lone MPP for the New Blue Party as of January 18, 2021.

-The party won no seats in the 2022 provincial election.
+Karahalios ran as a New Blue candidate in the 2022 provincial election, but lost her seat, coming in fourth.
+The party won no seats in the 2022 or 2025 provincial elections.

 Ideology and principles

 Ideology

-The New Blue Party is a right-wing, social conservative party that has been described as being to the right of the Progressive Conservative Party of Ontario from which it split.
+The New Blue Party is a conservative populist party that has been described as being to the right of the Progressive Conservative Party of Ontario from which it split.
 The party has publicly opposed all measures taken against COVID-19; at least one of the party's candidates for the 2022 Ontario general election took part in the Canada convoy protest.

-An article in the Simcoe Reformer described the New Blue party as being against "woke activism" and in favour of removing critical race theory and "gender identity theory" from schools.
+An article in the Simcoe Reformer described the New Blue party as being against "woke activism" and in favour of removing critical race theory and gender identity from schools.

+On tax issues, New Blue is determined to reduce Ontario's Harmonized Sales Tax from 13% to 10% along with eliminating electrical vehicle subsidies and taking down government subsidized wind turbines in order to reduce the tax burden on Ontarians.